OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/call-javascript-from-csharp.md

 ```
 You can see a more advanced example by looking at the source code of the [File Open Dialog extension](http://forums.cshtml5.com/viewtopic.php?f=7&t=522).

-You may also be interested by the [HtmlPresenter control](How-to-use-htmlPresenter.html).
+You may also be interested by the [HtmlPresenter control](html-presenter.md).

 ## Interop.IsRunningInTheSimulator
-Returns "True" if the application is running in C# inside the Simulator, and "False" if the application is running in JavaScript in the web browser.
+Returns "True" if the application is running in C# inside the Simulator, and "False" if the application is running in the web browser.

 This property is useful when you need to do something different depending on whether the application is running in the browser or in the Simulator, due to the fact that some JavaScript features are not possible in the Simulator.